RachitMalik12/KTV-Immunity-War/README.md

 Precise Collision (BS): Implemented precise collision detection by means of a coarse mesh "hitbox" overlayed on a sprite.
 Current detection works by checking if one entity's hitbox collides with another entity's bounding box.
 Currently, the player, all enemies, the projectile and trees have mesh hitboxes.

+Simple Path Finding (FC): Implemented a BFS enemy "bacteria".
+The enemy updates it's path to what the current player (or one of the players, if there are two players) position is.
+It calculates it's path using BFS with a queue, where the map is separated into an 8x8 grid as "nodes", using it's predecessor nodes to find a path to the player it is hunting.

 Revised Project Proposal:
 Feature changes:
 -Swarm behaviour was pushed to milestone 3 in favour of library integration for this milestone